kyleruane/kyleruane.github.io/_projects/metro.md

 layout: project
 title: Metro
 description: |
- <p>eCommerce design for a industrial and commercial shelving manufacturer.
-Their extensive product line required a new navigation structure to let site visitors easily find applicable categories and items.</p>
+ <p>eCommerce design and internal sales tool for a industrial and commercial shelving manufacturer.</p>
+ <p>Their extensive product line required a new navigation structure to let potential customers easily find applicable categories and items.</p>
+ <p>Sales representatives needed a way to easily access a library of information about their product line at any time.
+The resulting app lets them use product materials such as images, manuals, warranties, and competitors in the field during sales pitches.</p>
- <p>Deliverables included designs for the navigation, homepage, product page layouts, categorization, and a literature reference system.</p>
+ <p>Deliverables included designs for the website navigation, homepage, shopping experience, and literature reference system, as well as designs for the entire web-based app.</p>
  <time>c.
 2016</time>

 feature: metro/hero.jpg